Amer-Alghfili/MyReads/README.md

 # My Reads

-Next application for designed for readers, it allows users to explore new books and organize them easily using digital shelves 📚.
+My Reads is a NextJS application designed for readers, it allows users to explore new books and organize them easily using digital shelves 📚.

 ## Downloading instructions